zkxs/simple-crosshair-overlay/README.md

 - toggle crosshair visibility (you can also use Ctrl+H)
 - toggle **Adjust Mode** (you can also use Ctrl+J)
+- load a PNG image as your crosshair
 - reset crosshair to default settings
 - safely exit the application and save your settings